Covid-19 Travel Advice

-Be sure to arrive at the terminal at least two hours before your flight departure time.
+Be sure to arrive at the terminal at least two and a half (2.5) hours before your flight departure time.
 This will allow you enough time for all airport processes such as check-in and security screening as well as any Covid-related procedures in place.
 However, it is recommended that check-in formalities are completed online in accordance with the instructions of your airline.

 Should you be experiencing any one of the following Covid-19 symptoms – a fever, a cough, shortness of breath, fatigue, and loss of taste or smell – on the day of your travels, we urge you to act responsibly and postpone your trip.
 Seek the guidance of the public health authorities by calling +356 111.